nodejs/node/doc/api/packages.md

 and implemented in Node.js core,
 [as specified above](#esm_conditional_exports).

+Other condition strings are unknown to Node.js and thus ignored by default.
+Runtimes or tools other than Node.js can use them at their discretion.

 The following condition definitions are currently endorsed by Node.js:

 * `"browser"` - any environment which implements a standard subset of